 Having a robust lock and deadbolt can help deter criminals and provide more peace of mind to renters but, unfortunately, a locked door won’t always stop a determined criminal.

-Alarm systems can be useful in not only deterring criminals who manage to bust in a door, but also alerting tenants to their presence.
-Depending on your budget and needs, alarms systems range from high-tech professional services or DIY-install magnetic sensor alarms that you can purchase from Wal-Mart for less than $10.
+Alarm systems can be useful in not only deterring criminals who manage to bust in a door but also alerting tenants to their presence.
+Depending on your budget and needs, alarm systems range from high-tech professional services or DIY-install magnetic sensor alarms that you can purchase from Wal-Mart for less than $10.

 If you’re looking for something a little more tech-sophisticated, smart security systems like Google’s Nest Secure promise a “whole new kind of security” with features an alarm, keypad, motion sensor, monitoring from an app, easy arm/disarm system, and compatibility with Google Assistant built in.